Caideyipi/IoTDB-OPC-Server/README.md

 | -security_dir            | Directory to store security certificates.        | ${user.home}/iotdb_opc_server_security |
 | -help                    | Display this help message and exit.              | /                                      |

-When you start the server, you can also inject some parameters into it, run this to see the details.
+You can also run this to see the details.

 ```shell
 java -jar iotdb_opc_server-0.0.1-jar-with-dependencies.jar -help